 - 4.1.1 In order to minimise the risk of any auditory injury to marine mammals from underwater noise during UXO clearance operations, there are a suite of mitigation measures that the Applicant could implement for VE UXO clearance.
-These mitigation measures may include (but are not limited to) the following: - Low-order clearance techniques such as deflagration will be the default method for clearance (UK Government, 2025); - > High order clearance as a contingency measure should it be required (UK Government, 2025); - > The use of bubble curtains if any high-order detonation is required (taking into consideration the environmental limitations); - > All UXO clearance operations to take place during daylight hours and, when possible, in favourable weather conditions with good visibility (i.e., a sea state of 3 or less) in line with JNCC (2025a); - Establishment of a monitoring area with a minimum of 1 km radius.
-The observation of the monitoring area will be conducted by dedicated and trained marine mammal observers (MMOb(s)) during daylight hours and under suitable visibility; - Deployment of passive acoustic monitoring (PAM) systems, if required, and if equipment can be safely deployed and retrieved; - The activation of an acoustic deterrent device (ADD); - > Establishing a protocol in line with JNCC guidelines in the event marine mammals are observed within the mitigation zone (JNCC, 2010); - The controlled explosions of the UXO, undertaken by specialist contractors, using the minimum amount of explosive required to achieve safe disposal of the UXO; - In the event of multiple UXO's located in close proximity to each other, with potential risk for a chain of uninitiated detonations, where practicable detonations would start with the smallest detonations and end with the larger detonations: - Other UXO clearance techniques, such as avoidance of UXO or relocation of UXO; and - If more than one high-order detonation is required or if UXO's are in close proximity, other measures will also be considered in consultation with the Marine Management Organisation (MMO) and SNCBs. - 4.1.2 The UXO clearance mitigation measures for VE will be determined in consultation with relevant SNCBs once charge weights, survey data, noise data, and information on maturation of emerging technologies are confirmed.
+These mitigation measures may include (but are not limited to) the following: - > Low-order clearance techniques such as deflagration; - > The use of bubble curtains if any high-order detonation is required (taking into consideration the environmental limitations); - All UXO clearance operations to take place during daylight hours and, when possible, in favourable weather conditions with good visibility (i.e., a sea state of 3 or less); - Establishment of a monitoring area with a minimum of 1 km radius.
+The observation of the monitoring area will be conducted by dedicated and trained marine mammal observers (MMOb(s)) during daylight hours and under suitable visibility; - Deployment of passive acoustic monitoring (PAM) systems, if required, and if equipment can be safely deployed and retrieved; - > The activation of an acoustic deterrent device (ADD); - Establishing a protocol in line with JNCC guidelines in the event marine mammals are observed within the mitigation zone (JNCC, 2010); - The controlled explosions of the UXO, undertaken by specialist contractors, using the minimum amount of explosive required to achieve safe disposal of the UXO; - In the event of multiple UXO's located in close proximity to each other, with potential risk for a chain of uninitiated detonations, where practicable detonations would start with the smallest detonations and end with the larger detonations; and - Other UXO clearance techniques, such as avoidance of UXO; or relocation of UXO.
+If more than one high-order detonation is required, other measures such as the use of scare charges; or multiple detonations, if UXO are in close proximity, will also be considered in consultation with the Marine Management Organisation (MMO) and SNCBs. - 4.1.2 The UXO clearance mitigation measures for VE will be determined in consultation with relevant SNCBs once charge weights, survey data, noise data, and information on maturation of emerging technologies are confirmed.
 This additional data and information will inform noise modelling to be fed into the Final UXO Clearance MMMP and discussions on suitable mitigation measures. - 4.1.3 The following sections provide a high-level methodology for each of these elements.
 A Final UXO Clearance MMMP will be produced prior to the relevant stage of construction for approval by the MMO.